IBM/loadtesting-the-Blockchain-Network/README.md

 # Load testing the Blockchain Network

-This pattern is continuation of the [Controlling flow of request to blockchain network using Redis and RabbitMQ cluster](https://github.com/IBM/controlling-flow-ofRequests-toBlockchain-using-Redis-and-RabbitMQ#controlling-flow-of-request-to-blockchain-network-using-redis-and-rabbitmq-cluster).
+This pattern is continuation of the [Leveraging cache and MessagingQueue to scale Blockchain Network ](https://github.com/IBM/Leveraging-cache-and-MessagingQueue-to-scale-BlockchainNetwork#leveraging-the-cache-and-messaging-queue-to-scale-a-blockchain-network).
 In this pattern, we are going run java programs to load test our blockchain network i.e. to send request to blockchain network and to check for results of request execution.
 MongoDb is used to keep track of statistics for the load testing.

 ## Included Components